nilsign/spring-boot-demo-be/README.md

-# Spring Boot Demo
+# SPRING BOOT DEMO

 This Spring Boot demo application demonstrates several aspects of Spring Boot and surrounding technologies.
-It might be a good starting point for Spring Boot projects with a similar technology stack, or just can be used to write POCs in order to test new technologies or potential solutions for certain Spring Boot related problems.
+It might be a good starting point for Spring Boot projects with a similar technology stack, or just can be used to write PoCs in order to test new technologies or potential solutions for certain Spring Boot related problems.

 One main focus is on Spring Security's OAuth2 authentication and authorization, including login and